 “Laura,” a sweet client says to me, “I keep wanting to go to networking events to drum up clients for my business, but I have some sort of resistance about going.
 Will you help me make myself go to some meetings?”

-That’s not something to which I’d agree automatically.
+That’s not something to which I generally agree.
 A request like that means that it’s time for us to explore the situation.
 Are there other options for achieving the same goal that she may enjoy?
 Can we find ways to make going to networking meetings more enjoyable for her?

-If at all possible, I’d want to find an approach that works for her, so she doesn’t have to struggle and force herself to do things she doesn’t want to do.
+If at all possible, I’d want to find an approach that works for her, so she doesn’t have to struggle and force herself to do things she doesn’t want to do, especially if it’s something she’ll be doing regularly.

 Bottom line: the importance of clarity about yourself

-Fighting yourself, trying to force yourself to do something you don’t care about or enjoy doing, is a huge waste of energy.
-Even if you succed at forcing yourself, you’re not likely to get the results you want.
-And you have to keep forcing yourself, which is difficult to sustain in the long run.
+Fighting yourself, trying to force yourself to do something you don’t care about or enjoy doing, takes a tremendous amount of energy Even if you succeed at forcing yourself, the results may not be what you want.
+People can sense when your heart isn’t in what you’re doing.
+You do things with a different spirit and energy when you’re forcing yourself.
+Even if you succeed, you have to keep forcing yourself to do things you don’t want to do, which is difficult to sustain in the long run.

 You can avoid all that if you take the time up front to get clear.
 To figure out what you really want.
 To think about what activities you enjoy.
 And craft a plan for which you’ll have natural enthusiasm and talent.